fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 [Class Hierarchy Chart](#https://vahid.blog/post/2020-11-04-encapsulation-polymorphism-and-abstraction-in-ruby/class_hierarchy.png)

 As a detailed point - a custom class is an instance of `Class` but it has as its superclass `Object`.
-This means that the method lookup path (`.ancestors`) for the custom class won't show `Class` and `Module` since it's not its superclass (`.ancestors` only shows the trail of superclasses), but it still inherits all the methods from `Class` and `Module` - a prime example are accessor methods, which come from `Class`.
+This means that the method lookup path (`.ancestors`) for the custom class won't show `Class` and `Module` since it's not its superclass, but it still inherits all the methods from `Class` and `Module` - a prime example are accessor methods, which come from `Class`.
 ```
 class MyCustomClass; end